OWASP/owasp-masvs/Document/02-Frontispiece.md

 ### Sven Schleier

-Sven is an experienced web and mobile penetration tester and assessed everything from historic Flash applications to progressive mobile apps.
-He is also a security engineer that supported many projects end-to-end during the SDLC.
-He was speaking at local and international meetups and conferences and is conducting hands-on workshops about web application and mobile app security.
+Sven is specialised in penetration testing and application security and has guided numerous projects to build security in from the start.
+He strongly believes in knowledge sharing and is speaking worldwide at meetups and conferences, is an adjunct professor and is conducting hands-on workshops about mobile app security to penetration testers, developers and students.

 ### Carlos Holguera